 This course introduces the basics of soccer.
 Emphasis is placed on rules, strategies, and fundamental skills.
 Upon completion, students should be able to participate in recreational soccer.
+This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
+This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.
 Lab/Shop Hours (2.00).